 - A Space to Wonder and Explore: We should be encouraging student wonderment and exploration, to ask “why?” often and have the determination to go and find out.
 It is important that students recognize the differences that we have as human beings.
 Not one person is made equal or the same, and so questions about why there are different skin colors and why others speak a different language, as well as inquiring about different cultures should be celebrated.
 It’s when we ignore the fact that we are different and design for equality where we make our biggest mistakes.

-The most important aspect of designing for gender inclusivity is that minority populations are not the only ones benefiting from diverse design.
+The most important aspect of designing for gender inclusivity is to realize and consider that minority populations are not the only ones benefiting from diverse design.
 The more the design varies in layout, options, and choices, the better outcome each individual will have with that space.
 Diversifying how students are taught and how they can apply what they’ve learned includes all various learners and highlights their strengths as individuals.
 This approach allows all students to be comfortable with the work they’re completing and encourages engagement through personalized learning.